freeCodeCamp/guide/src/pages/java/loops-break-control-statement/index.md

 ---
-title: Java Loops Break Control Statement
+title: Break Control Statement
 ---
-# Java break Control Statement
+# break Control Statement

 Terminates the loop and starts the execution of the code that immediately follows the loop.
 If you have nested loops, the `break` statement will only end the loop in which it is placed.